 Public and Private Keys

-If your SSH server is visible over the Internet, you should use public key authentication instead of passwords if at all possible.
-If you don't think it's important, try logging all of the malicious login attempts you get for the next week.
+Public key authentication is more secure than password authentication.
+This is particularly important if the computer is visible on the internet.
+If you don't think it's important, try logging the login attempts you get for the next week.
 My computer - a perfectly ordinary desktop PC - had over 4,000 attempts to guess my password and almost 2,500 break-in attempts in the last week alone.
-How many thousand random guesses do you think it will take before an attacker stumbles across your password?

-With public key authentication, every computer has a public and a private "key" (a large number with particular mathematical properties).
+With public key authentication, the authenticating entity has a public key and a private key.
+Each key is a large number with special mathematical properties.
 The private key is kept on the computer you log in from, while the public key is stored on the .ssh/authorized_keys file on all the computers you want to log in to.
 When you log in to a computer, the SSH server uses the public key to "lock" messages in a way that can only be "unlocked" by your private key - this means that even the most resourceful attacker can't snoop on, or interfere with, your session.
 As an extra security measure, most SSH programs store the private key in a passphrase-protected format, so that if your computer is stolen or broken in to, you should have enough time to disable your old public key before they break the passphrase and start using your key.
 Wikipedia has a more detailed explanation of how keys work.

 Public key authentication is a much better solution than passwords for most people.
 In fact, if you don't mind leaving a private key unprotected on your hard disk, you can even use keys to do secure automatic log-ins - as part of a network backup, for example.
 Different SSH programs generate public keys in different ways, but they all generate public keys in a similar format: